By Lorena Reynoso-Singh

 Bored Jar For Kids

 The sweet idea of the bored jar for kids that is all the craze on Pinterest.
-It’s a fun and easy way for kids to access ideas of things to do when their bored.
-Ideas are written on popsicle sticks as opposed to having them on paper and some parents also color coded them according to categories such as things to make, do outside, do inside etc.
+It’s a fun and easy way for kids to access ideas of things to do when they’re bored.
+Ideas are written on popsicle sticks as opposed to having them on paper and some parents also color-coded them according to categories such as things to make, do outside, do inside, etc.

 A Great Model

 There are benefits to this idea over simply having these ideas on a paper such as, the stick not getting lost like a paper because they have a designated place in the jar, their more durable then the paper to wear and tear and the color-coded categories makes them easier to choose from and nice to look at.

 Today I will share with you how I took the boring jar idea and applied it to my impromptu situation to create a self-care jar!!
 I first sat down and brainstormed a list of things to treat myself to and grouped them according to increments of time from 1-5 minutes, 5-10 minutes, 10-15 minutes, 15-20 and 25+ and wrote them on popsicle sticks.
 I then color-coded them according to the time increments with different colored washi tape.

 I had so much fun making this it felt like a self-care treat just putting it together!

 This is a great and inexpensive DIY to make for ourselves or a friend, especially those that are new parents.
 For those of you that are not parents but are needing a fun way to bring variety into your self-care, why not play self-care roulette with yourself and try out a new idea every day during your allotted self-care time?

 Here are lists of what I wrote in the time increments, some overlap and that’s why there are many colors on one stick.
 This is how I made the key on the label